TautvydasJav/reservationApp/README.md

 ## Basic Reservation and Managment System
-System allows for customers to book an apointment to specialist, and for users to manage visits
+System allows for customers to book an a to  appointment , and for users to manage visits

 ### Technologies used
 Java 8,